 The Honor Code Council deals with academic misconduct issues; not disciplinary cases.
 All disciplinary matters are adjudicated by the Dean of Students Office.
 Typically, a first-time violator of the Honor Code is not referred to the Dean of Students Office for a disciplinary hearing.
 Repeat offenders and first-time violators whose cases are egregious in nature will be referred to the Dean of Students Office for potential additional penalties.

 Unless the specific group has rules restricting membership or participation due to findings of academic misconduct, your participation is not restricted by any Honor Code policy.
 It is up to you to decide if you want to share your Honor Code situation with the leadership of any campus-related group.

 Honor Code Council hearings are not considered legal proceedings and are not legally binding.
-No minutes are taken or transcripts recorded.
+Meetings are audio recorded but not transcribed and no minutes are taken.
 You may bring an attorney or other advocate/supporter to the hearing, but only you can address the council.

 If you are over the age of 18, your education records are protected by the Family Educational Rights and Privacy Act (FERPA) and your parents/guardians cannot access those records from the university.
 In addition, the chair of the Honor Code Council will not discuss charges, hearing details or findings with any parent/guardian without the written permission of the student.
 In short, your parents/guardians will discover charges of academic dishonesty against you only if you decide to share that information with them.